LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: USERFLUXPARM

 ``USERFLUXPARM``    type: ``real*8 array of size (NSTRAT,2)``    default: ``0``
     The element (istra,1) contains the strength of constant gas puff strata (type 'C') for Eirene in particles/second.
+Its values overwrite the values provided by the FLUX variables from the strata description in block 7 of the Eirene input file.

 .. index:: CRCSTRA